subscriptions-project/swg-js/docs/login-flow.md

         // Option 3 - get user permission to login with Google. subscriptions.showLoginPrompt().then(response => {

-            // User clicked 'Yes' and we logged them in.
+            // User clicked 'Yes'.
             // Publisher shows content so they can read.

         }, reason => {

             // Publisher can decide how to handle the following situations:

-            // User clicked 'No' so we didn't log them in. if(response == 'no') someHandlerForThisSituation();
+            // User clicked 'No' they are not logged in. if(response == 'no') someHandlerForThisSituation();

             // Error.